-These flights are available from July until March 2023, though the availability does decrease quite a bit on weekends on some routes.
-The autumn months offer the best availability.
+These flights are available from October 2022 until June 2023, though the availability does decrease quite a bit on weekends on some routes.
+The first three months of 2023 offer the best availability.
 Simply select your desired route and dates in our search form below, and we’ll redirect you to Luxair’s booking site.
 Alternatively, you can book through OTAs, which are ~€10-€20 cheaper.

 - Milan: €88